runwayml/learn/docs/how-to/local-gpu.md

 ?> This document assumes the reader is loosely familiar with installing software on Linux.

 Local GPU is here!
-If you are running Runway on Linux and have an NVIDIA graphics card that supports CUDA, you can now run models locally using your own GPU.
+If you are running RunwayML on Linux and have an NVIDIA graphics card that supports CUDA, you can now run models locally using your own GPU.

 ### Prerequisites

 In order to run models on your own GPU hardware, you must fulfill the following requirements:

-1. You must be using Runway on Linux (Tested on Ubuntu 18.04)
+1. You must be using RunwayML on Linux (Tested on Ubuntu 18.04)
 1. You must have an NVIDIA GPU that supports CUDA (see a full list of supported GPUs [here](https://www.geforce.com/hardware/technology/cuda/supported-gpus))
 1. You must have a recent version of the NVIDIA Linux drivers (Drivers can be downloaded from [NVIDIA's website directly](https://www.geforce.com/drivers) or from your package manager.
 You must have a driver version recent enough to support CUDA 9, 9.2, and 10.
 See this [version compatibility matrix](https://github.com/NVIDIA/nvidia-docker/wiki/CUDA#requirements) to make sure your drivers are up to date.)
 1. You must have [`nvidia-docker2`](https://github.com/NVIDIA/nvidia-docker/wiki/Installation-(version-2.0)) installed